Let’s Make 2024 The Year Of The Budgeting Brain

 2. Downloadable budget template (via internet or spreadsheet software)

-A budget template, such as one offered through Microsoft Excel, gives you more of a headstart with suggested categories, but will also give you the option to personalize your outgoings.
+A budget template, such as one offered through Microsoft Excel, gives you more of a headstart with suggested categories, but will also give you the option to personalise your outgoings.
 However, some templates can be tricky to navigate if you’re not familiar with spreadsheets, and you’ll still have to do the maths accurately yourself.
-Interactive budget tools will do more of the hard work for you, but it’s still on you to gather all the info the tool needs so it can give you an accurate picture of your finances.
+Interactive budget tools (like the one offered by Money Helper) will do more of the hard work for you, but it’s still on you to gather all the info the tool needs so it can give you an accurate picture of your finances.

 AdvertisementADVERTISEMENT

-Finally, there are banking apps with in-built budgeting tools that will automatically categorize your spending for you and provide helpful data for you to analyse (i.e. in a piechart).
-There are also budgeting apps that you can link up to your account to analyse your spending for you.
+Finally, there are banking apps like Starling and Monzo with in-built budgeting tools that will automatically categorise your spending for you and provide helpful data for you to analyse (i.e. in a piechart).
+There are also budgeting apps like Snoop or chatbots like Chip that you can link up to your account to analyse your spending for you.
 These will save you the hassle of gathering up information and you don’t need to manually input categories or sums — that’s all done for you.
 But while these tools might save you time, they’re no substitute for active engagement with your finances and it can be all too easy to gloss over them.
 You’ve got to take the insights they provide and act on them.

 Consider a new budgeting technique

-If you have tried all of the above and are still struggling to organize your finances, there are several techniques you can try.
+If you have tried all of the above and are still struggling to organise your finances, there are several techniques you can try.
 Here are a few of the most popular:

 The 50/30/20 rule: This is a ratio you can apply to your finances to keep them ordered, with 50% of your income going on essential bills (including debt repayments), 30% going on fun stuff and 20% going into your savings.
 This ratio can be tweaked — e.g. 60/30/10 — depending on your situation and goals.